 Should You Take Biktarvy With Food or Without?

-In practice, most patients take Biktarvy with their first meal of the day.
-This maximises absorption and a consistent mealtime anchor supports adherence.
+In practice, most patients take Biktarvy at the same time each day, and pairing it with a regular meal is a simple way to stay consistent.
 If you consistently take Biktarvy on an empty stomach and remain virologically suppressed, there is no clinical reason to change.
+Consistent daily timing matters far more than whether you eat with your dose.

 What About Protein Shakes and Fortified Foods?